kyanphd/GR_code/example_cylinder/readme.txt

-test_user_cylinder.inp: main input file for simulate growth and remodeling for a cylinder case materail.inp: define each element with a material index to define the fiber direction(axial, circum and normal); define the initial material propreties and state varaiable mesh.inp: define the mesh size for the cylinder
+test_user_cylinder.inp: main input file for simulate growth and remodeling for a cylinder case materail.inp: define each element with a material index to define the fiber direction(axial, circum and normal); define the initial material propreties and state varaiable mesh.inp: define the mesh size for the cylinder prestretch.text: the prestretch value as a 3*3 matrice of deformation for each element normal/circum/axial_info: the fiber direction vectors for each element